g3n/engine/README.md

 * For Windows we tested the build using the [mingw-w64](https://mingw-w64.org) toolchain.

-G3N supports spatial audio using external libraries but loads these libraries dinamically on demand, so you can install G3N and build a 3D application (not using audio) without installing these libraries.
+G3N supports spatial audio using external libraries but loads these libraries dynamically on demand, so you can install G3N and build a 3D application (not using audio) without installing these libraries.

 The following libraries are necessary for the optional audio support: